We are looking for a Umprire Coordinator for the upcoming 2019 season. If you are interested please contact; Chance Bettis

 Prior to the season begining, all umpire’s must attend the rules and mechanics clinics.
 These scheduled events are posted on the website under calendar/umpires.

-- All umpires must call the Umpire-in-chief or his designee on Thursday evening to provide his availability to work for the following week.
-Anyone who does not call shall be deemed unavailable and not put on the schedule.
+- All umpires must tell or text Riley Corbin their availability to work for the following week by Thursday at 8 p.m..
+Anyone who does not tell or text Riley shall be deemed unavailable and not put on the schedule.

 - All umpires are required to work their scheduled games.
 Any umpire who cannot work a scheduled game must find his own replacement.
 The replacement must be certified at his level or above.